nschum/SwiftHamcrest/README.md

 ### Swift-Testing ###

 Hamcrest also works with the new Swift-Testing framework.
-Migration to Swift-Testing is quite easy, because there `#assertThat` macro.
+The assertThat also reports the error when used in a Swift-Testing unit test.

-The macro is in the module `HamcrestSwiftTesting` so this needs to imported.
+#### Deprecated ####

-e.g.
+The `#assertThat` macro is not needed anymore and will be removed in an future version.

 ```